domwakeling/tv-tracker/README.md

 The project uses [Jest](https://jestjs.io) and [React Testing Library](https://testing-library.com) for tests.

-At present tests **partly** cover the `components/user/portal` folder, with circa 90% coverage *for files that are being tested* - but only circa 55-60% coverage of all 'business logic' and UI.
+At present tests **partly** cover the `components`, `lib` and `pages` folders, with circa 95% coverage *for files that are being tested* - but only circa 60-65% coverage of all 'business logic' and UI.
 The aim is to expand this such that the `components` folder and (ideally) the `pages/api` folder are fully covered, although the latter is dependent on working out how to properly mock a MongoDB back end.

 Specifically (expanded as appropriate):